ERPGulf/Bahrain_vat/README.md

 ![image-20210819232102164](README.assets/image-20210819232102164.png)

-On creation of the first company for the country Saudi Arab.
-KSA VAT Setting is created automatically.
+On creation of the first company for the country Bahrain.
+BAHRAIN VAT Setting is created automatically.
 For any new companies create new settings setting.

-KSA VAT Settings is mapping Item Tax Template and Account to the respective title to be shown in the report
+BAHRAIN VAT Settings is mapping Item Tax Template and Account to the respective title to be shown in the report

 ![image-20210819233134033](README.assets/image-20210819233134033.png)